BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_19.md

 !battle(["Zippo", :SPIRITM, 0], "Icy Field")

 Head back down to the main part of the room: there is another logic puzzle waiting for us...
 And this one, is a doozy.
-If you have managed to avoid using the <a href="resources\vr_logic_puzzle_sheets.xlsx">spreadsheet</a> by now, I recommend it.
+If you have managed to avoid using the [spreadsheet](..\assets\vr_logic_puzzle_sheets.xlsx) by now, I recommend it.

 The clues: